laurabsteele/personal-goals/side-projects/portfolio.md

 * Showcase what I enjoy and what projects I am working on
 * Develop my skills of being able to articulate and tell a story

+## Values
+Identify values that really matter to me.
+Figure out how to incorporate them into what I do for a living.
+- Compassion
+- Faith
+- Meaningful Work
+- Creativity

+## Vision
+Write out a vision of what my dream job would be.
+If I have a vision of what I want my dream job to be then I will have an easier time being able to focus my portfolio.

+The problem with my vision and knowing my dream job is it would ideally be a job that can combine: web design, small amounts of front-end development, UX, and graphic design.
+I am not sure where a job like that falls.
+Maybe I just need to do more research.

+## Personal story
+Write out where I came from and why I am so passionate about what I do.
+I have been doing it for a long time, and there is nothing else I rather be doing.
+I'm passionate about what I do and I can write about why I am so passionate about it and how I found it.

 ### Possible Focus of Portfolio
 - [ ] Graphic design
 - [ ] Web design